In this simple guide, we will look at adaptive shoes for the elderly. Adaptive shoes are comfortable to wear even with swollen and inflamed feet.

 For the ladies there are super comfortable Velcro shoes like these Bizar Velcro shoes, that will go well with a dress or just for day-to-day use.

 AFO stands for ankle-foot orthosis.
 It is an orthopedic device designed to support the ankle and compensate for weakness and injuries.
 As well as to correct deformities.

 They can be used to position a limb with stiff muscles into a correct position or to support a loose limb like in the case of drop foot braces.

 AFOs are commonly used to increase postural stability in seniors with ankle issues.
 AFOs reduce postural sway and improve foot coordination without limiting your ability to perform daily tasks.
 There is also some data that suggests they can prevent falls in the elderly.

-If you are using and AFO you have probably realized it can be troublesome with footwear.
-Depending on the AFO they can take surprisingly lots of space and you might not be able to fit your normal shoes in to your feet comfortably.
+If you are using an AFO you have probably realized it can be troublesome with footwear.
+Depending on the AFO they can take a surprising amount of space.
+And you might not be able to fit your normal shoes into your feet comfortably.

-In this case it’s wise to invest in adaptive shoes, that are designed to be used with an orthopedic support.
-Generally any medical shoes that have enough room are usable.
+In this case, it’s wise to invest in adaptive shoes, that are designed to be used with orthopedic support.
+Generally, any medical shoes that have enough room are usable.

-We hope you found our recommendations for adaptive shoes for the elderly useful and will find a pair of footwear that suits your special needs.
-If you have any questions or suggestions you would like to share with our other readers, please share them in the comments section below.
+I hope you found my recommendations for adaptive shoes for the elderly useful.
+I also hope you will find a pair of footwear that suits your special needs.
+If you have any questions or suggestions, please share them in the comments section below!

 Aging can cause many kinds of disconcerting ailments that affect your feet.
 It’s important to not let this discourage you from being active and exercising to the best of your ability.